-In 2011, IESE Business School (IESE) agreed with the Stanford Graduate School of Business (GSB) to identify and track international search funds.1 This note is the second to be published by IESE, which plans to update it biannually in concert with Stanford's report on search funds.2
+In 2011, IESE Business School (IESE) agreed with the Stanford Graduate School of Business (GSB) to identify and track international search funds.
+This note is the third to be published by IESE, which plans to update it biannually in concert with Stanford's report on search funds.

-By using a quantitative survey-based research method, this note aims to shed light on the evolving characteristics of international search funds.
-In the future, as the number of search funds outside the United States and Canada increases, this report will include performance results.
+By using a quantitative survey-based research method this note aims to shed light on the evolving characteristics of all known international search funds, including changes in the characteristics of search fund entrepreneurs.
+The number of search funds outside the United States and Canada has increased to the point that this report is able for the first time to evaluate investment returns generated by first-time search funds to their original investors.